-Because we’re going to be working with chemicals for this method, you must protect yourself.
-Put on some gloves and an apron (preferably plastic) to protect your skin and clothes.
+Before you work with chemical toilet cleaners, you must protect yourself.
+Wear gloves and an apron (preferably plastic) to protect your skin and clothes.

 2. Use Diluted Hydrochloric Acid

-Hydrochloric acid is the best chemical to use in the fight against hard water stains.
-The high acidic and abrasiveness enables it to cut through heavy buildup.
+Hydrochloric acid is the most effective chemical to use against hard water stains.
+Its high acidity and abrasiveness will cut through heavy buildup.

-Use a product such as the ZEP Acidic Toilet Bowl Cleaner.
-This can be poured straight into the bowl and comes as a gel.
-Use the product you chose as directed.
+Use a product such as ZEP Acidic Toilet Bowl Cleaner.
+This is a gel that can be poured straight into the bowl.
+Whichever chemical cleaner you choose, be sure to closely follow the manufacturer’s instructions.

 Gently scrub the bowl using a nylon brush.
-Get in under the rim to get all of the hard water stains.
-Use gentle movements as not to splatter the solution everywhere — this could cause damage to the surrounding surfaces.
+Try to clean under the rim to remove any hidden hard water stains.
+Use gentle movements to avoid flicking the solution everywhere, as this could damage the surrounding surfaces.

 Prevent Hard Water Stains